nkij/jammt-mobile/README.md

 - You want a mobile app experience
 - You want to test on your phone quickly
 - You prefer easier setup

-**Use the React Native version if:**
-- You want to build a production app
-- You need maximum customization
-- You want full native performance

 ---